carterfa/battleship/README.md

 # battleship
 Java command line battleship game.
+Project for module 1 of the edX course, "Object Oriented Programming in Java".